Sponsorship of Employee Seeking Permanent Residency Status Policy

 - The department wishes to retain the employee in the position indefinitely, and is willing to absorb the Labor Certification costs.

 - The employee intends to remain at the university and executes the “Reimbursement Agreement for Permanent Residency Petition Fees”.
-The agreement provides that if the employee leaves the University within a period of three years beyond the date of the application for permanent residency, he/she will agree to reimburse the University such legal services fees paid over and above those related to the Labor Certification, and any other fees and costs paid on their behalf for the Permanent Residency Petition.
+The agreement provides that if the employee leaves the University within a period of three years beyond the date of the application for permanent residency, they will agree to reimburse the University such legal services fees paid over and above those related to the Labor Certification, and any other fees and costs paid on their behalf for the Permanent Residency Petition.

 - The university’s providing the service is in the university’s and Commonwealth’s best interest.